 Our continuous support — in all economic conditions and all markets that might otherwise be overlooked — distinguishes us from other funding sources.
 We are driven by a genuine desire to affect change, and we confront persistent housing challenges through innovative thinking that helps expand access to housing.

-With that in mind, we have designed targeted impact bonds to help investors focus on overcoming housing challenges and provide support for environmental, social and sustainability goals.
+With that in mind, we have designed targeted Impact Bonds to help investors focus on overcoming housing challenges and provide support for environmental, social and sustainability goals.

-Green Bonds proceeds are used to finance Green Advantage® loans.
+Green Bonds proceeds are used to finance Green Up® loans.
 These loans are designed to support water and/or energy efficiency improvements in workforce housing, helping the environment while lowering monthly expenses for tenants and borrowers.

 For Freddie Mac loan offerings, workforce housing is defined as units that are affordable to the "missing middle."
 In many ways, residents of workforce housing are the backbone of their communities.
 These individuals may be aspiring homebuyers or renters who do not qualify for subsidized housing and at the same time cannot afford the market rates for housing in the very communities that benefit from their work.